Kevin Bacon: 2000s

-In 2003 he acted with Sean Penn and Tim Robbins in Clint Eastwood's movie Mystic River.
+In 2003, Bacon acted with Sean Penn and Tim Robbins in Clint Eastwood's movie Mystic River.
+He was again acclaimed for a dark starring role playing an offending pedophile on parole in The Woodsman (2004), for which he was nominated for best actor and received the Independent Spirit Award.

-Bacon was again acclaimed for a dark starring role playing an offending pedophile on parole in The Woodsman (2004), for which he was nominated for best actor and received the Independent Spirit Award.
-He appeared in the HBO Films production of Taking Chance, based on an eponymous story written by Lieutenant Colonel Michael Strobl, an American Desert Storm war veteran.
+In 2005, Bacon was in the comedy film Beauty Shop with Queen Latifah.
+He appeared in the HBO Films production of Taking Chance (2009), based on an eponymous story written by Lieutenant Colonel Michael Strobl, an American Desert Storm war veteran.
 The film premiered on HBO on February 21, 2009.
 Bacon won a Golden Globe Award and a Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Miniseries or Television Movie for his role.

 2010s

 On July 15, 2010, it was confirmed that Bacon would appear in Matthew Vaughn's X-Men: First Class as mutant villain Sebastian Shaw.
+The film was released in 2011, the same year as the romantic comedy Crazy, Stupid, Love, in which Kevin portrayed a co-worker involved in an affair.

 In March 2012, Bacon was featured in a performance of Dustin Lance Black's play, 8 – a staged reenactment of the federal trial that overturned California's Prop 8 ban on same-sex marriage – as Attorney Charles J. Cooper.
 The production was held at the Wilshire Ebell Theatre and broadcast on YouTube to raise money for the American Foundation for Equal Rights.

 From 2013 to 2015, Bacon starred as Ryan Hardy in the FOX television series The Following.
 In 2013, he won a Saturn Award for Best Actor on Television for that role.
+In 2015, he appeared in the crime film Black Mass, which starred Johnny Depp.

 In 2015, he said in a Huffington Post interview he would like to return to the Tremors franchise.
 However, Bacon did not appear in Tremors 5: Bloodline (2015).
+He starred in Patriots Day in 2016, which was about the 2013 Boston Marathon bombing.